StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/ingress.md

 ## Overview

 StackState can be exposed with a Kubernetes Ingress resource.
 The example on this page shows how to configure an nginx-ingress controller using [Helm for StackState running on Kubernetes](ingress.md#configure-ingress-via-the-stackstate-helm-chart).
-Alternatively this page documents which service/port combination to expose when using a different method of configuring ingress traffic.
+This page also documents which service/port combination to expose when using a different method of configuring ingress traffic.

-When observing the cluster that also hosts Stackstate, the agent traffic can be kept entirely within the cluster itself by [changing the agent configuration](./ingress.md#agents-in-the-same-cluster) during agent installation.
+When observing the cluster that also hosts StackState, the agent traffic can be kept entirely within the cluster itself by [changing the agent configuration](./ingress.md#agents-in-the-same-cluster) during agent installation.

 ## Configure ingress via the StackState Helm chart